Materials Science and Engineering

 You should apply for the Ph.D. degree program.
 The requirements for the Ph.D. degree program supersede those for the M.S.E. degree program, thus the requirements for the master’s degree are automatically fulfilled during the course of your Ph.D. degree studies.
 You do not need to conduct two separate research projects (one for the M.S.E. degree, one for the Ph.D. degree) to obtain both degrees.

-The Institution Code for the University of Pennsylvania is 2888.
+The Institution Code for sending TOEFL and GRE scores to the University of Pennsylvania is 2888.

 Yes, transfers from other departments are accepted, provided they meet the criteria set forth for all graduate students in the Materials Science and Engineering department.
 Transfer students are typically asked to include a letter of recommendation from a faculty member at their current school.